-- 5.1 A revised EYFS Framework became statutory from September 2021.
+- 5.1 A revised EYFS Framework became statutory from January 2024.
 At Saint Christina's School we will adhere to this framework and the learning and development requirements.
 We promote the overarching principles and these guide our practice.
 These are: - every child is a unique child, who is constantly learning and can be resilient, capable, confident and selfassured - children learn to be strong and independent through positive relationships - children learn and develop well in enabling environments with teaching and support from adults, who respond to their individual interests and needs and help them to build their learning over time.
 Children benefit from a strong partnership between practitioners and parents and/or carers - importance of learning and development.
 Children develop and learn at different rates.
-The framework covers the education and care of all children in early years provision, including children with special educational needs and disabilities (SEND). - 5.2 All children in the EYFS have access to a broad, rich topic based curriculum both indoors and outdoors - 5.3 Spiritual and Moral Development: All Foundation Stage Staff adhere to the Saint Christina's Religious Education Policy.
-At Saint Christina's School we follow 'The Way, The Truth and The Life' scheme for Religious
+The framework covers the education and care of all children in early years provision, including children with special educational needs and disabilities (SEND). - 5.2 All children in the EYFS have access to a broad, rich curriculum which responds to the children's interests as well as a focus on different topics such as nature, the seasons and significant celebrations. - 5.3 Spiritual and Moral Development: All Foundation Stage Staff adhere to the Saint Christina's Religious

-Education.
+Education Policy.
+At Saint Christina's School we follow 'The Way, The Truth and The Life' scheme for Religious Education.
 Within the Catholic ethos of the school, children are encouraged to develop an awareness and respect for themselves and others, valuing individuals and their groups with justice and fairness, developing a sense of awe and wonder, different cultural experiences and awareness, religious experiences, faiths and festivals.
 Children and staff in Reception join Key Stage 1 for assembly every Wednesday with Nursery joining on special occasions throughout the year.
 The Nursery and Reception classes attend a weekly Liturgy service and celebrate Mass with the whole school on special feast days.
 Every day starts and ends with a prayer and we say Grace before and after meals.
-The children in Nursery and Reception also take part in a daily period of reflection as a part of the 'Daily Examen'.
+The children in Nursery and Reception also take part in a daily period of reflection as a part of the 'Daily Examen' as well as weekly collective worship in the form of 'The Prayer Toolkit'

-- 5.4 The seven areas of learning and development, in addition to Spiritual and Moral education, are: - Prime area: Personal, Social & Emotional Development
+- 5.4 The seven areas of learning and development and the end of Early Years expectations, in addition to Spiritual and Moral education, are: - Prime area: Personal, Social & Emotional Development